-- 1 Here is an exercise.
-L1 = English, L2: French.
+- Here is an exercise prepared by a student and containing unknown words from a French novel he is reading.
+L1 = English, L2 = French.
 An English speaker is learning French. - to grate, grind, creak, squeak grincer - He dismissed me.
 (Simple past)Il me congédia.